Toyota Corolla (E120): Thailand

 The facelifted Corolla Altis was revealed for the first time on 19 November 2003.
 It received a new grille design, a sleeker front bumper, redesigned fog lamps, new LED tail lights, different alloy wheels and minor interior updates.
-The trims remained the same as the pre-facelift model, but the ABS with EBD function were removed for the 1.6J and 1.6E grades, the 1.6E Plus grade was rebranded as the 1.6G grade in August 2005.
+The trims remained the same as the pre-facelift model, but the ABS with EBD function were removed for the 1.6J and 1.6E grades, the 1.6E Plus grade was added to the lineup in August 2005.
 More than One year after its release, the taxi-oriented Limo gets the pre-facelift Altis grille design in July 2004, the features remained the same as the pre-facelift model and it is still powered by the 1.6-litre 4A-FE engine still paired either with 5-speed manual or 4-speed automatic transmission.